SnickCH/InsurgencySandstormDedicatedServer/README.md

 3) Add a build badge so you have the status of the weekly build.
 This is at the moment not possible because my GitLab CI/CD project is private (where I do the auto builds) so I can’t share the badge here without setting the project to public.
 Here I’m looking for a workaround.
 Status: on hold, this has no priority and has the dependency to Gitlab.

-4) Add local docker sockets to run on the same VM/host a mRCON container and communicate locally to administrate the container.
-Status: future consideration

-5) Container scanning: during the build process the container will be scanned for known vulnerabilities.
+4) Container scanning: during the build process the container will be scanned for known vulnerabilities.
 Status: planned

-6) Mod support: done.
+5) Mod support: done.
 Works as long the mods are supported for Linux